blackknight36/puppet-cron/README.md

 #### cron class

 This class manages the cron package and service.
-It is generally unnecessary to include this class directly.

 ##### `enable`
 Instance is to be started at boot.
 Either `true` (default) or `false`.

 ##### `ensure`
 Instance is to be `'running'` (default) or `'stopped'`.
 Alternatively, a Boolean value may also be used with `true` equivalent to `'running'` and `false` equivalent to `'stopped'`.

+##### `jobfiles`
+A hash whose keys are configuration resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [cron::jobfile](#cronjobfile-defined-type) defined type.
+The default is none.

+##### `jobs`
+A hash whose keys are configuration resource names and whose values are hashes comprising the same parameters you would otherwise pass to the [cron::job](#cronjob-defined-type) defined type.
+The default is none.

 ##### `packages`
 An array of package names needed for the cron installation.
 The default should be correct for supported platforms.